How to Write with Cricut Explore Air, Address envelopes, as well as some creative Cricut pen projects!

 With that said, you don’t have to use the Cricut pens with the machine (though I do recommend it, since they are specifically designed to work with the machine).
 I found this great list of markers and pens that work with Cricut machines.

 For best results, you need to use a single stroke font when you are using a pen to write with.

 Fortunately, Cricut Design Space has TONS of options.
 When you are adding fonts to your design, click on edit.
 In the first box, you will see something that, by default, says “All Fonts”.
 Click the arrow on this box, and then select “Has a Writing Style” instead.

 Now you will see all the single stroke fonts that are currently in Design Space.
-If you will be doing a lot of writing, I do recommend investing in Cricut Access Fonts subscription, which is $4.99 a month (read this if you are not sure if a Cricut Access Plan is worth getting).
+If you will be doing a lot of writing, I do recommend investing in Cricut Access subscription, which starts at $7.99 a month (read this if you are not sure if a Cricut Access Plan is worth getting).